scipy/scipy/doc/source/tutorial/optimize.rst

 parameter is introduced to multiply the objective function (and its derivative by -1) in order to perform a maximization.

+Note also that most methods do not *require* passing a Jacobian.

 Then constraints are defined as a sequence of dictionaries, with keys ``type``, ``fun`` and ``jac``.